 Hematopoietic stem cells transplant:

-- Patients who had received allogeneic HSCT before receiving pembrolizumab were at risk of developing acute GVHD, including fatal GVHD.
+- In patients who received allogeneic HSCT before pembrolizumab treatment, there have been reports of acute GVHD, including fatal cases, after receiving pembrolizumab.

-- Pembrolizumab should never be combined with thalidomide analogs or dexamethasone to treat multiple myeloma unless it is part of a clinical trial.
+- Therefore, pembrolizumab should not be used to treat multiple myeloma in combination with a thalidomide analogue and dexamethasone unless it is part of a clinical trial.

 Transplantation of solid-organs: